THIS DATE IN HISTORY: May 27

 Video: Memories: Flyers win their second Cup in a row

 1993: Wayne Gretzky saves the day for the Los Angeles Kings in Game 6 of the Western Conference Final.
-The Toronto Maple Leafs hold Gretzky off the score sheet through regulation, but he scores a power-play goal 1:41 into overtime to give the Kings a series-tying 5-4 victory at the Great Western Forum.
+The Toronto Maple Leafs hold Gretzky off the scoresheet through regulation, but he scores a power-play goal 1:41 into overtime to give the Kings a series-tying 5-4 victory at the Great Western Forum in Inglewood, California.
 Gretzky keeps alive the Kings' hopes of making the Stanley Cup Final for the first time when he redirects a pass from Luc Robitaille past Toronto goaltender Felix Potvin for the win.

 Video: Memories: Matteau sends Rangers to Stanley Cup Final